One Million Dollar Paranormal Challenge: Example of a test (dowsing)

 All of the dowsers agreed with the conditions of the test and stated that they felt able to perform the test that day and that the water flow was sufficient.
 Before the test they were asked how sure they were that they would succeed.
 All said either "99 percent" or "100 percent" certain.
 They were asked what they would conclude if the water flow was 90 degrees from what they thought it was and all said that it was impossible.
 After the test they were asked how confident they were that they had passed the test.
 Three answered "100 percent" and one answered that he had not completed the test.

 When all of the tests were over and the location of the pipes was revealed, none of the dowsers had passed the test.
 Dr. Borga had placed his markers carefully, but the nearest was a full 8 ft from the water pipe.
 Borga said, "We are lost", but within two minutes he started blaming his failure on many things such as sunspots and geomagnetic variables.
 Two of the dowsers thought they had found natural water before the test started, but disagreed with each other about where it was, as well as with the ones who found no natural water.

 Criticism

 Astronomer Dennis Rawlins described the challenge as insincere, saying that Randi would ensure he never had to pay out.
 In the October 1981 issue of Fate, Rawlins quoted him as saying "I always have an out".
 Randi stated that Rawlins did not give the entire quotation, and actually said "Concerning the challenge, I always have an 'out': I'm right!"

-Psychic Rosemary Altea suggested the one million dollars prize fund did not exist, or was in the form of pledges or promissory notes.
+Self-proclaimed psychic Rosemary Altea suggested the one million dollars prize fund did not exist, or was in the form of pledges or promissory notes.
 The JREF stated that the million dollars was in the form of negotiable bonds within a "James Randi Educational Foundation Prize Account" and that validation of the account and the prize amount could be supplied on demand.
 The money was held in an Evercore Wealth Management account.